anaclumos/extracranial/posts/2022-09-14-brane/en.md

 We also want data persistency when opening and closing apps so we can contain the Mini App inside an `iframe` and delegate the managing to the Super App's web view.
 This procedure will also require implementing `crossOriginIsolated`, `Cross-Origin-Opener-Policy`, and `Cross-Origin-Embedder-Policy` headers so that the codes inside the iframes will not have access to data outside.

-## 🥶 Problem 2.
+## 🥶 Issue 2.
 How'd You Solve the Icing Problem?

 ![Super App force-quitting frozen Mini App](icing.gif)

 There's another problem here: The `iframe` works on a single thread, so when the Mini App freezes, the entire Super App will also freeze, including the quit button.

-## 🕸 Solution 2.
+## 🕸 Fix 2.
 Multi-threaded Web

 <Admonition type="info" title="Isn't JavaScript Single-Threaded?" icon="🤔">